Non-Obvious Signs of Early Startup Traction — And How to Spot Them

 A few of the founders we interviewed knew their idea was a compelling one when prospects started approaching them even without a sleek website or product demo.

 That was the story for Vanta.
-Christina Cacioppo, its CEO and founder, spent years tinkering with software that never garnered much interest, from a transcription tool to a voice assistant for biologists in labs.
+Christina Cacciopo, its CEO and founder, spent years tinkering with software that never garnered much interest, from a transcription tool to a voice assistant for biologists in labs.
 Finally, she landed on the idea for a security platform that helps startups get SOC 2 compliance — and she knew she’d struck a chord when people started approaching her thanks to word of mouth.

 What was most impressive about that organic traction was that customers had to go out of their way to contact someone from Vanta — the team hadn’t even set up a proper website.
 At the time, vanta.com was only a barebones homepage with a company email address.
 But the team was still getting a few emails a week.